Welcome to Seven Sisters Country Park

 Situated in the South Downs National Park, the Seven Sisters Country Park comprises 280 hectares of chalk cliffs, meandering river valley and open chalk grassland.
 It is a popular place for a number of outdoor activities including walking, birdwatching, cycling and canoeing.

-The Country Park is named after the famous Seven Sisters that form part of the chalk cliffs on the Sussex Heritage Coast, one of Britain's finest unspoilt coastlines.
+The Country Park is named after the famous Seven Sisters chalk cliffs on one of Britain's finest unspoilt coastlines.

 The Park is managed by East Sussex County Council.
-For information about the South Downs and the South Downs National Park visit South Downs Online.
+For information about the South Downs National Park visit South Downs Online.